 JOHN L. CAMPBELL, PhD, CPA is an Associate Professor of Accounting, the PhD Program Director, and the EY Faculty Fellow in the J.M.
 Tull School of Accounting in the Terry College of Business at the University of Georgia.
 He has a Bachelor of Science degree in Analytical Finance (with honors) and a Master of Science degree in Accountancy from Wake Forest University, and a PhD in Management (Major in Accounting, Minor in Finance) from the University of Arizona.

 Since 2010, Dr. Campbell teaches financial accounting to undergraduates, masters, and doctoral students at the University of Georgia.
-He has won numerous teaching awards and fellowships at the department, college, and university levels, including having won the Undergraduate Teacher of the Year award from UGA's accounting students in four out of his nine years in the department, and being selected for the Lilly Teaching Fellows Program that is awarded annually to ten assistant professors across the entire university.
+He has won numerous teaching awards and fellowships at the department, college, and university levels, including having won the Undergraduate Teacher of the Year award from UGA's accounting students numerous times, and being selected for the Lilly Teaching Fellows Program that is awarded annually to ten assistant professors across the entire university.
 Previously, he taught financial and managerial accounting at the University of Arizona and Wake Forest University.

 Dr. Campbell's research examines stock market consequences of accounting information, and generally has implications for financial market regulations.
 His research is published in top accounting and finance journals, including The Accounting Review, the Journal of Accounting and Economics, the Review of Financial Studies, the Review of Accounting Studies, Contemporary Accounting Research, the Journal of Financial and Quantitative Analysis, and the Journal of Business, Finance, and Accounting.
-Dr. Campbell reviews for multiple academic journals each year and serves on the editorial board of Contemporary Accounting Research and the Journal of Business, Finance, and Accounting.
+Dr. Campbell reviews for multiple academic journals each year, serves on the editorial board of the Journal of Business, Finance, and Accounting, and is an editor at Contemporary Accounting Research (from 2020 through 2022).
 His research has been presented across North America, as well as in South America, Europe, Asia, and Australia.
 Dr. Campbell has authored multiple comment letters to the Financial Accounting Standards Board (FASB), and has been invited to the FASB multiple times to discuss topics relevant to standard setting.
 His research has been cited by Bloomberg, SeekingAlpha.com, the Columbia Law School Blue Sky Blog, as well as in materials provided to the FASB, the IASB, and the Institute of Chartered Accountants in England and Wales (ICAEW), and he has been quoted in articles by the Atlanta Journal-Constitution and National Public Radio's Morning Edition.

 Finally, Dr. Campbell regularly engages in consulting on various accounting and finance topics, including corporate training for the investment banking division of Well Fargo, corporate consulting, and serving as an expert witness.
 Prior to academia, Dr. Campbell worked as a mergers and acquisitions investment banking analyst with Wachovia Securities, an Audit Senior with PwC, and as a Financial Reporting Manager with Remington Arms Company.